epistulae/Interactive-Lab-Hub/Lab 5/README.md

 **Use in final?**

-Yes.
+Yes!
 But, just the capacitive buttons without OLED.
 It's not great to test without the screen in a demo if I don't have the LEDs responding to inputs, but the screen becomes redundant in the final product.
 Also, while it's nice to be able to backfill, and perhaps this is a functionality for the phone app, the device itself is meant for direct, daily, in person use.
 Thus, just 3 capacitive buttons (Habit A, Habit B, Mode change cycle) plus a tactile button (on-off) is sufficient.